mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 18 December 2025

-- The average temperature today is 11.23˚C,
+- The average temperature today is 9.18˚C,
-- With highs of 11.65˚C and lows of 9.97˚C,
+- With highs of 9.97˚C and lows of 8.71˚C,
-- It may feel like 10.89˚C with moderate rain
+- It may feel like 6.78˚C with scattered clouds
-- The wind speed is 6.71m/s and visibility is 3000m
+- The wind speed is 4.47m/s and visibility is 10000m
-- The pressure is 997hPa and humidity is 95%
+- The pressure is 999hPa and humidity is 93%
 - The sun will rise at 08:11 and set at 15:58

 <!-- weather_marker ends -->